Prototype preview

 1. The service

 Aid Audit ("the service") is an informational eligibility-checking tool for government benefits in Ireland, the United Kingdom, France and the Netherlands.
-The service runs entirely in your browser; no data is sent to a server we operate.
+The service runs entirely in your browser; questionnaire answers stay on your device.
 By using the service you agree to these Terms.

 2. Acceptable use